Library Services for Alumni & Community Members

 -

-Schedule an appointment with Special Collections and Archives staff to view the physical materials.
+Schedule an appointment with Special Collections & University Archives staff to view the physical materials.

 Spaces & Technology

-The Makerspace, a partner of Forsyth Library, is open to the campus and the community providing a space and tools to fix or create anything imaginable.
-The Makerspace has 3D printers, vinyl cutters, sewing machines, and a laser cutting and engraving machine among other tools.
+The Makerspace, a partner of Tebo Library, is located on the lower level and is also open to the community with regular events and programming throughout the year.
+The Makerspace provides a space and tools to fix or create anything imaginable.
+3D printers, vinyl cutters, sewing machines, and a laser cutting and engraving machine among other tools can also be used.

-Color and black and white printing, copying, and scanning is available at any of the TigerPrint stations located in the library.
+Color and black-and-white printing, copying, and scanning are available at any of the TigerPrint stations located near the Welcome Desk on the main level.
 Guests can use TigerPrint by setting up a guest account and adding funds.
-Faxing services are available at the Learning Commons Desk.
+Faxing services are also available at the Welcome Desk.